 - Neurological disorders such as Parkinson’s, epilepsy, and stroke

-Several prescription drugs are known to intervene in your sleeping behaviour either by acting as a sleep blocker or a sleep promoter.
+Several prescription drugs are known to intervene in your sleeping behavior either by acting as a sleep blocker or a sleep promoter.

 - If you experience any alteration in your sleep quantity and quality, consult your health professional for a diagnosis or if it occurs after ingesting a particular prescription medicine consult for an alternative that does not disturb your sleep duration.